 Since 2010 the Chairman has been Philip Robinson, and the Vice-Chairman Robert Dolman.
 The Board also includes twelve further Directors and is responsible for controlling club policy matters as follows:

 Day to day management is the responsibility of the Chairman, the Vice-Chairman, Andrew Falk (Hon.
 Secretary), Julian Wilkinson (Hon.
-Treasurer), Lucy Hutchinson (Hon.
+Treasurer), Ian McNally (Hon.
 Membership Secretary) and Christopher Swan (Hon.
 Fixtures Secretary).

 Other Directors are Simon Knight (the nominee of Lord Egremont), Charles Fuente (Legal Advice – Corporate), Carole Muir (Child Protection), Andrew Page (Youth Programme), Nigel Draffan (Health & Safety), David Fortune (Court Maintenance), Robert Muir (Legal Advice – Property) and Jon Petersen (IT & Communications).